wixplosives/stylable.io/docs/references/variables.md

 ### Map

-Use `st-map` to define a variable that holds key/value pairs that can be accessed by key.
+Use `st-map` to define a variable that holds key/value pairs with a space as a delimiter between them, and a comma separating each pair.

+These values can then be accessed by providing the key as the second argument to the `value()` function.

 <!-- prettier-ignore-start -->
 ```css